BECI: Boost Instantly Your Business in Brussels

 BECI has four priorities when it comes to doing the best for its members:

-- Nurture a favourable climate to business and entrepreneurship.
+- Nurture a favourable climate to business and enterprise;

 How to become a member